-The model is different from your typical DCF in that I use three discount rates rather than one.
+The model is different from your typical discounted cash flow model (DCF) in that I use three discount rates rather than one.
 This is to account for the varying risk profiles of the credit, speculative, and residual cash flow of your typical single tenant net lease (STNL) investment.
 I also include modules to calculate an appropriate discount rate for the credit-based cash flows and to value the building at the end of the lease term.

 The Risk/Opportunity of Investing in Single Tenant Net Lease Deals

 Now, if you’ve spent any time in real estate you’ve come across more than a few single tenant net lease deals.
-With interest rates spiraling to zero, these deals have become especially popular among the independent investor crowd – many nearing retirement – as an alternative to stocks, bonds, CDs, and money market accounts.
+With interest rates below historic average levels, these deals have become especially popular among the independent investor crowd – many nearing retirement – as an alternative to stocks, bonds, CDs, and money market accounts.

 Basics of My Single Tenant Net Lease Valuation Model